Here you learn ...

 submit multiple visa applications (especially if, for example, family reunification has been attempted previously),

-no knowledge of the desired course of study or the course of study does not match the school’s main interests,
+no knowledge about the desired course of study or the course of study does not match the school's main interests,

 It is not clear from the CV what professional advantages the applicant could gain from studying in Germany.

-3. Documents and application procedure for a study visa for Germany
+3. Documents and application procedure for a study visa in Germany

 3.1 Apply for a study visa for Germany at the embassy